e-alfred/ocdownloader/README.md

 After installing youtube-dl, you have to set the right path to your youtube-dl executeable in the admin settings of ocDownloader.

 ## Using Curl instead of Aria2
-If you don't have aria2 available on your server, you can use curl which is directly integrated into PHP.
-This allows you to make HTTP(S) and FTP(S) downloads (BitTorrent is not supported by Curl) You need to install the PHP curl module, on Debian you can use this command to do this:
+If you don't have Aria2 available on your server, you can use Curl which is directly integrated into PHP.
+This allows you to make HTTP(S) and FTP(S) downloads (BitTorrent is not supported by Curl).
+You need to install the PHP Curl module, on Debian you can use the following command to do this:

 `apt-get install curl php-curl`